<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 class="wp-block-heading">What is the Microgeneration Certification Scheme?</h2>

-<p>The Microgeneration Certification Scheme (MCS) is a UK-based scheme that certifies renewable energy products and installers.&nbsp;</p>
+<p class="wp-block-paragraph">The Microgeneration Certification Scheme (MCS) is a UK-based scheme that certifies renewable energy products and installers.&nbsp;</p>

-<p>The aim of MCS is to give people confidence in low-carbon energy technology by defining, maintaining and improving quality.</p>
+<p class="wp-block-paragraph">The aim of MCS is to give people confidence in low-carbon energy technology by defining, maintaining and improving quality.</p>

-<p>Products and installers that have been verified use the MCS mark to demonstrate quality, competency and compliance.</p>
+<p class="wp-block-paragraph">Products and installers that have been verified use the MCS mark to demonstrate quality, competency and compliance.</p>

-<p>If you are planning to invest in a renewable energy system you can use the scheme website to <a href="https://mcscertified.com/find-an-installer/" target="_blank" rel="noreferrer noopener">find an MCS certified installer</a> that operates in your area and to <a href="https://mcscertified.com/product-directory/" target="_blank" rel="noreferrer noopener">find MCS certified products</a>.</p>
+<p class="wp-block-paragraph">If you are planning to invest in a renewable energy system read our post exploring <a href="https://smarthomeenergy.co.uk/are-solar-panels-worth-it-in-the-uk/">are solar panels worth it in the UK</a> and check out the MCS website to to <a href="https://mcscertified.com/find-an-installer/" target="_blank" rel="noreferrer noopener">find an MCS certified installer</a> that operates in your area and to <a href="https://mcscertified.com/product-directory/" target="_blank" rel="noreferrer noopener">find MCS certified products</a>.</p>

 <h2 class="wp-block-heading">What is the Microgeneration Certification Scheme mark?</h2>

-<p>The Microgeneration Certification Scheme mark is designed to provide reassurance that an installer or product is certified.
+<p class="wp-block-paragraph">The Microgeneration Certification Scheme mark is designed to provide reassurance that an installer or product is certified.
 The image on the left shows the new (as of 2022) certification mark, however, while the rollout of the new brand takes place, you might still see the old certification mark (the image on the right).</p>

 <figure class="wp-block-image"><img decoding="async" src="https://lh6.googleusercontent.com/izCR0Ebg8IRK4l0OAnVhAsWisPzF8MgthpsiLhLUI5g4u1x6966fDs5vi0PLyTDlHrdzLymWv__UX8YYjGiXAqtwN2_hKLyv06GJQf_H6xc95wf5KA30ODfUTwaK8h17yUvGoGoAzkvxOBWdA90gdixAOFdujWuYeeUsPf_2wwCbqG_Y-IKt8VvBG-NBuw" alt="microgeneration certification scheme mark"/></figure>